 The move was widely denounced politicians around the world, business leaders, and environmentalists, and supported by some members of the Republican Party.
 While Trump has voiced his suspicions of climate change’s validity in the past—Vox reports that he has tweeted his skepticism 115 times—virtually all scientists agree that it is a fact, and the repercussions will only get worse if we don’t make significant strides to lessen the impact.

 Some of the fiercest opposition to Trump’s order is stemming from local governments.
-On Thursday, 86 mayors representing more than 40 million Americans nationwide, signed an agreement that promises to “adopt, honor, and uphold the commitments to the goals enshrined in the Paris Agreement.”
+In early June, 86 mayors representing more than 40 million Americans nationwide, signed an agreement that promises to “adopt, honor, and uphold the commitments to the goals enshrined in the Paris Agreement.”
 By Tuesday, July 11, that number had risen to 353 mayors, representing more than 66 million Americans.

 Fifteen mayors from Colorado—Denver Mayor Michael Hancock, Boulder Mayor Suzanne Jones, Lakewood Mayor Adam Paul, Aspen Mayor Steve Skadron, Longmont Mayor Dennis Coombs, Breckenridge Mayor Eric Mamula, Edgewater Mayor Kris Teegardin, Lafayette Mayor Christine Berg, Vail Mayor Dave Chapin, Wheat Ridge Mayor Joyce Jay, Westminster Mayor Herb Atchison, Telluride Mayor Sean Murphy, Nederland Mayor Kristopher Larsen, Frisco Mayor Gary Wilkinson, and Fort Collins Mayor Wade Troxell—all signed the pledge, which reads, in part: